 A: Yes.
 If you are a fast runner, spikes will make you faster.
 There will be a noticeable difference in control as well.
 For events that don’t require spikes, you automatically have an advantage by utilizing them.

-This was our approach when selecting the right pair of running spikes.
 Remember that these types of high performance footwear are an investment and can be the difference between first place and last.
-We hope this guide provided you with all the information you need when making you choice.
+We hope this article was informative and helpful for you.
 Thanks for following along with us, and keep running!

 Here are some sources used while conducting our research